Close encounters with attractors of the third kind

 which we show for various $\rho$ to higher order in \cref{fig:hydro-coeff}.
 Clearly, the terms are growing factorially, indicating that the gradient expansion is divergent with zero radius of convergence and in need of treatment via analytic techniques like Borel resummation \cite{Heller:2015dha,Romatschke:2017acs,Grozdanov:2019kge,Grozdanov:2019uhi,Aniceto:2024pyc}.
 It is fruitful to contrast the expansion with the Gubser flow case \cite{Denicol:2018pak}, where all odd terms vanish when $\rho_G=0$ (corresponding to precisely when $\pi$ vanishes, Kn is small and the gradient expansion is sensible even if divergent).
 Here, there is no value of $\rho$ for which all even/odd order terms drop out.
 Moreover, unlike in the Gubser flow case where the change in $\rho_G$ barely modified the results, \cref{fig:hydro-coeff} shows appreciable differences in slope as $\rho\rightarrow0$.

 We now turn to interpreting the solutions by comparing it to the situation in standard and uplifted Bjorken flow.
 We begin by inverting \cref{eq:transform} to find

-From here it is straightforward to provide an overview of the collision.
+From here it is straightforward to provide an overview of the collision\AS{, focusing on the $(\tau,r)$ coordinates with the understanding that the azimuthal and rapidity coordinates do not play a leading role}.
 The origin of the future directed lightcone is set at $q \tau_0=1$ and $r_0=0,$ which corresponds to the origin in $(\theta,\rho)$ coordinates.
-For subsequent proper time, the maximum extent is limited by $r^2<\tau^2-q^{-2}$.
+For subsequent proper time, the maximum extent is limited \AS{by \cref{eq:restriction}}.
 At late times and/or large transverse extent, the geometry ends at the curve paramterized by $\coth\rho=\cosh\theta.$ We show this in \cref{fig:coords} for $q=1/\tau=1/(0.07\text{fm/c})$, which corresponds to the characteristic timescale for the total overlap of colliding nuclei, following \cite{Gubser:2010ui}.
 Further comparison can be made to Bjorken flow by transforming the solution of \cref{eq:theeqs} to the Milne coordinates $(\tau,r)$ via \eqref{eq:transform} and the Weyl transform \cref{eq:weyl}.
-We show a characteristic plot in the bottom panel of \cref{fig:coords}.
-The temperature profile drops rapidly in the center of the coordinates and localizes primarily along the lightcone.
+We show a characteristic plot in the right panel of \cref{fig:coords}.
+The temperature profile drops rapidly in the \AS{radial} center of the coordinates and localizes primarily along the lightcone.

 Now, we will opt to stay in the dS$_3\times \mathbb{R}$ spacetime and consider the flat foliation ($\kappa=0$) as described in \cite{Grozdanov:2025cfx}.
 This will lead to an apples to apples comparison.
 Note that in this case, the geometry is not Ricci flat, with physical observables like the temperature needing a Weyl rescaling to recover results from Bjorken flow as formulated in $\mathbb{R}^{3,1}.$ The metric in this case reads \cite{Grozdanov:2025cfx}